kailash-manasarovar/statement/docs/timeline/2024/december.md

     - Any supporting the above including the Generalitat de Valencia.
     - Ineffective police in UK and Spain.
     - Misogynists generally.
-    - Women's groups who have been told things to discredit me that they believe.
+    - women's groups who have been told things to discredit me that they believe.

 ## New Year's Eve